 For example, the one who loves organizing should prepare the project, the other handle the middle, and the other two, who are suffering from perfectionism, should double-check all the results.

 There is a great way for organizing the workflow – creative project management software.
 There are plenty of solutions nowadays on the market.
 And a couple of them are designed specifically for creative media production management.

 Check out this post on the comparison of different project management apps.

 With a creative team, there is always a ton of ideas to be suggested.
 Everyone wants to state their opinion o the matter, but in the end, the team should aim to reach a common goal.

 Creative entrepreneur and founder of the video marketing agency, Creativery, Rishabh Jhajharia, says daily zoom meetings both in the morning and at the end of the day keep his employees on the same page.
 They also have longer weekly meetings for the team to reconnect.
-These meetings are especially valuable in the time of remote work and ensure that everyone’s ideas are heard while staying on track with the goals for the company.
+These meetings are especially valuable during the time of remote work and ensure that everyone’s ideas are heard while staying on track with the goals of the company.